blaizard/bzd/tools/bdl/README.md

 # BDL

-BDL stands for Blaizard Description Language and is the high level abstract language for this framework.
+BDL stands for Bzd Description Language and is the high level abstract language for this framework.

 This document describes the tool behind the language, which role is to parse, validate and generate artifacts from bdl files.